By Sarah Tourville, Founder & CEO

 How is Thought Leadership Different in Tech?

 B2B technology purchasing decisions are in general far more complex than any other purchase, making thought leadership a greater feat.
-Consider the prospect of trying to influence a sale of an IoT solution at Whole Foods stores across America.
+Consider the prospect of trying to influence the sale of an IoT solution at Whole Foods stores across America.
 Who in Whole Foods is responsible for making the purchasing decision?
 Unfortunately, it’s not just IT or Purchasing anymore.
 Your thought leadership needs to reach and appeal to 77% of the organization who are now all responsible for tech purchasing.
 These multiple audiences include IT, Engineering, Business Development, Operations, Finance, Sales, and Marketing.

 Now, consider what information each tech buyer at Whole Foods is interested in?
 IT is looking for analytical and technical information.
 Engineering wants to see technical product information demonstrating advanced knowledge.
 Finance wants models, tools, and calculators that prove ROI, and Operations is seeking valuable consultations, educational content, and helpful tools.